amirahnasihah/frontend-development/01-web-programming-basics/react-crud-context.md

 }
 ```

 Then, to use the context we import it to our main App file.
+For Context folders there are another way to create a Context by separating between Context and Provider.

 App.js: